-These Fruity Pebbles Popsicles are made with Greek Yogurt and packed with bright colors for the perfect summertime treat.
+These Fruity Pebbles Popsicles are made with Greek Yogurt and packed with brightly colored crunchy cereal for the perfect summertime treat.

 Fit with popsicle sticks for easy eating.

-And it’s time for a fun little summertime treat.
+But then it’s finally time for a fun little summertime treat.
 That’s likely also perfectly enjoyable in the winter.
 I’m a year-round popsicle eater.
 And am generally colder in the summer anyway because the AC always freezes me half to death.

 I absolutely loved the yogurt-taste of these Fruity Pebbles Popsicles.
 I was a bit worried they’d be too icy with the milk and yogurt, but they ended up being quite creamy.